Billy Rogell: World Series Champion

 After losing in seven games to the Cardinals, the Tigers returned to the series the following season.
-Again led by their stellar infield, the Tigers won the pennant by three games over the Yankees and earned a trip to face the Chicago Cubs for the world championship.
+Again led by their stellar infield, the Tigers won the pennant by three games over the Yankees and earned a trip to face the Chicago Cubs for the World's championship.
 Rogell finished with another solid year at the bat, hitting .275 with 88 runs scored while drawing 80 walks.

 Although he had shown speed in the minors, Rogell rarely had a chance to move on the bases with Detroit.
 "They didn't want me to steal," he would say after retiring.
 "I had Gehringer and Cochrane and Greenberg hitting behind me."

 Even with American League MVP Greenberg out for much of the series, the Tigers finished off the Cubs in six games to claim the franchise's first ever World Series crown.
 Rogell had another good showing in the fall classic, batting .292.